2027 Canadian Grand Prix Travel Guide

 Canada offers competitive value for Formula 1 fans, especially those traveling from the USA.
 Taking into account the cost of race tickets, accommodation and spending money, the average cost for a weekend at the Canadian Grand Prix is estimated to be approximately $1,780 CAD.
 Learn more in our Budget Planner.

 A public pit lane walk is held on Thursday morning, but only for a limited number of ticket holders.
 Free tickets are allocated as part of a random draw via the circuit newsletter.
-Details for 2026 are not yet confirmed.
+Emails about the process for applying for pit lane walk tickets are normally sent out around 1-2 months before race weekend.
 Learn more in Trackside.

-Yes!
-Montreal will be hosting an F1 Sprint race for the first time in 2026.
+The F1 Sprint calendar for 2027 has not yet been announced.
+Montreal hosted an F1 Sprint for the first time in 2026.

 Canadian Grand Prix News